Low-noise Optomechanical Single Phonon-photon Conversion for Quantum Networks: Results

-Lastly, we demonstrate the tunability of the emitted photon bandwidth.
-The photon bandwidth $\Gamma_\mathrm{ph}$ is given as the inverse of the temporal wavepacket shape of the generated photon, which is expected to closely follow the pump pulse wavepacket shape if $T_\mathrm{read} \ll 2\pi/\Gamma_\mathrm{om}$~\cite{galland_heralded_2014, riedinger2018single}, where $T_\mathrm{read}$ is the readout pulse length and $\Gamma_\mathrm{om} = \Gamma_\mathrm{m} + 4 n_\mathrm{c} g_0^2/\kappa$ is the optomechanically enhanced mechanical linewidth with the intrinsic mechanical linewidth $\Gamma_\mathrm{m}$.
+Finally, we use two-photon interference to measure the temporal wavepacket shape and thus the bandwidth of optomechanically generated single-photons, offering insight for interfacing with other components (e.g. quantum memories) in quantum networks.
+For short readout pulse durations used in our experiment $T_\mathrm{read} \ll 2\pi/\Gamma_\mathrm{om}$, the photon bandwidth is expected to closely follow the readout pulse wavepacket shape~\cite{galland_heralded_2014, riedinger2018single}.
+Here, $T_\mathrm{read}$ is the readout pulse length and $\Gamma_\mathrm{om} = \Gamma_\mathrm{m} + 4 n_\mathrm{c} g_0^2/\kappa$ is the optomechanically enhanced mechanical linewidth with the intrinsic mechanical linewidth $\Gamma_\mathrm{m}$.
+The photon bandwidth $\Gamma_\mathrm{ph}$ is given as the inverse of the temporal wavepacket shape of the generated photon.
 We verify the temporal wavepacket shape and hence the photon bandwidth by offsetting the two readout pulses by a time delay $\Delta t$, which reduces the overlap of two photons arriving at the beamsplitter leading to reduced HOM interference.
 To increase the statistics, we measure three-fold coincidences between one click from the blue write pulses and two clicks from the red readout pulses.
 Hence, only one single photon is generated while the other red-detuned pulse reads out an unheralded mechanical thermal state.
 This HOM interference between a single photon and a thermal state leads to a reduced depth of the observed HOM dip.
 Figure~\ref{Fig:5_HOM}e shows the normalized number of threefold coincidences as a function of timing offset $\Delta t$ for photon bandwidths of $\qty{25}{MHz}$ and $\qty{10}{MHz}$, corresponding to read out pulse lengths of $\qty{40}{ns}$ and $\qty{100}{ns}$, respectively.
 The HOM dip persists up to longer time delays for longer readout pulse length showcasing the tunability of the temporal shape of the photon wavepacket in agreement with a phenomenological model (solid lines).
-We note that as the pulse offset is increased, the normalized number of coincidences increases above the value of unity as a consequence of the bunched photon statistics of the thermal state as discussed in more detail in the Supplementary Information.
+We note that as the pulse offset is increased, the normalized number of coincidences increases above the value of unity as a consequence of the bunched photon statistics of the thermal state (see Supplementary Information).